mhamad-05/dairify-web/README.md

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-**Dairify** is a comprehensive web-based system designed to support the management of a smart machine that detects and neutralizes antibiotic residues in milk.
-This system streamlines machine operations, result storage, user interaction, and compliance reporting — ideal for farmers, producers, and researchers.
+**Dairify** is a full-stack web application designed to support a smart machine that detects and neutralizes antibiotic residues in milk.
+Built for farms, labs, and food safety institutions, the platform includes dashboards, testing, reporting, and ordering functionality.

 ---

-## Table of Contents
+## 📚 Table of Contents

 1. [Features](#features)
 2. [Technologies Used](#technologies-used)